Other Worlds Than These: Background

 Rumors regarding a third Talisman book began circulating as soon as the second novel, Black House, was published in 2001.
 At a signing in November 2001, Straub stated that work on a third book would commence in "around five years" (2006).
-But there was no word regarding this until October 2004, when King, on his official website, said the following: "People who are interested in Jack Sawyer [the protagonist of the series], don’t lose hope that you will see him again."
+However, there was no word regarding this until October 2004, when King said the following on his official website: "People who are interested in Jack Sawyer [the protagonist of the series], don’t lose hope that you will see him again."
 Around the same time, Straub also confirmed in an interview that a third book is forthcoming.
 A year later, in November 2005, Straub stated in an interview that work on the third novel could begin in four or five years (2010).
 In October 2006, in an interview with Time magazine, Straub said:

 Steve and I agreed years back that we would do a third one, and that would be it, because Black House virtually sets up, and all but promises a follow-up.
 And then we would have a three-volume fantasy novel.
 That's perfect.
 That's probably what it wanted to be from the beginning.

 Later, in April 2009, King stated that the two collaborators "will probably write the third and last Talisman book in one or two years" (2011).
 In an interview with Cemetery Dance, Straub said:

 We were going to start right about now, but King got sidetracked by a Broadway musical that he was writing with John Mellencamp.
 So that's been taking shape.
 And I think they were having out-of-town tryouts this autumn.
 Then we'll see what happens.
 But at some point we'll get back to it, because we have to.
 It's like two-thirds of a long, long story, and the other part really should be done.

 In December 2009, Straub stated via his Twitter: "And for those who care, no worries.
 In about a year [King] and I will begin planning a new book.
 It will be the third and last volume in the Jack Sawyer trilogy."
 Doing a YouTube interview for reddit in February 2010, Straub once again confirmed a third book:

 Steve and I agreed [...] three years ago that we would in all likelihood write a third book, the last of the Jack Sawyer novels.
 In a way, though, it was there from the beginning, at least the ending of Black House, because the ending of Black House opens up into another narrative altogether.
 The protagonist is given a wonderful but profound problem, and he will have to cope with that problem.
 And it practically writes another book by itself.
 It doesn't, I assure you, but it does kind of tell us what one of central issues of that novel will be.
 I think we'll begin in a year or so.
 It doesn't have a title.